marcoalopez/IDEAproject/website_source.md

 ### 2.1 Equipment used

-The _in situ_ experiments are carried out using the [CamScan X500FE CrystalProbe EBSD-SEM](http://www.gm.univ-montp2.fr/spip.php?article648&lang=en) at Géosciences Montpellier.
+The _in situ_ experiments are performed using the [CamScan X500FE CrystalProbe EBSD-SEM](http://www.gm.univ-montp2.fr/spip.php?article648&lang=en) at Géosciences Montpellier.
 This is an SEM-EBSD system specifically designed to host _in situ_ experiments.
-Besides, we use an in-house ceramic stage with three thermocouples attached for the annealing experiments and a tensile deformation stage [MT1000](https://newtec.fr/en/mt-1000/) provided by NewTec Scientific for the deformation experiments.
+Besides, we use an in-house ceramic stage for the annealing experiments and a [MT1000](https://newtec.fr/en/mt-1000/) tensile deformation stage provided by NewTec Scientific for the deformation experiments.

 ![](https://github.com/marcoalopez/IDEAproject/blob/master/figures/GM_insitu_facilities.jpg?raw=true)
 _Figure 1.
 At left the CamScan X500FE CrystalProbe, an electron back scattered diffraction (EBSD) system specifically designed for the measurement of crystal orientation while conducting in situ experiments.
 Note that the column of the microscope is tilted 70 degrees to keep the samples horizontal.
 Upper right, this is the in house ceramic stage (made by Fabrice Barou) used in the annealing experiments.
 This image was taken during a heating-cooling test with a sample of magnesium alloy AZ31.
-Note the three thermocouples attached to different parts of the device.
-Lower right, the deformation stage MT1000 with a sample in place._
+Note the thermocouples attached to different parts of the device.
+Lower right, the MT1000 deformation stage with a sample in place._

 ### 2.2 Materials